 A year ago, Trevor and I went from traveling every few months, to selling the house and making it a full-time experience.
 This meant I had to find a way to fit an entire walk in closet wardrobe into a suitcase.
 No easy feat for a woman!
 I ended up selling 95% of my clothes, shoes, handbags, jackets and accessories online, but I was still faced with a major challenge with what to do with the remaining 5%.

 Should I pack a winter coat and keep it with me at all times, even if we land at a beach destination for 3 months?
 Should I pay for a storage unit monthly and fly home when I need to swap winter for summer clothes?
 Do I just buy a new wardrobe at each location we visit?
-Being faced with these unsolvable questions made me realize just how hard packing for full time travel really is.
 Let’s be real, I struggle packing for a 7-day trip to Mexico, let alone months or years at a time.

-I figured I can’t be the only one with this nomadic fashion issue, so I started Googling my problem hoping I could find a solution.
+I figured I can’t be the only one with this nomadic fashion issue, so I Googled my problem trying to find a solution.

 That is when I came across DUFL.

 If you follow me on social media, you know how much I rave about this service.
-Each time I use it my mind is blown by the fact that something like this EXISTS and it actually works.
+Each time I use DUFL my mind is blown by the fact it EXISTS and actually works.

 So genius me… I naively packed for Scotland thinking at most, I would need this: a trench coat, boots and a scarf.
 Little did I know, that damp cold is a killer!! .
 I posted on my Facebook asking people’s advice if I should just suck it up for a few more weeks, or have my virtual closet @DUFL send my winter coat to me.
 Everyone said I needed a coat, but so many people just said “buy one there”.
 And I was tempted!
 Who wouldn’t want to shop in Europe for new clothes??🙋 BUT, then I remembered what this year has been all about.
 Since January I’ve sold my house, gotten rid of all debts, and sold 90% of my stuff.
 I’ve learned to embrace having less, buying less, and re-using the things I own.
 Appreciating the things I have!✨ So, it all worked out to be a no brainer.
 I just had my virtual closet send out my winter coat (my fav coat in the world actually!) so I don’t have to buy anything at all! ✌️ It was a great reminder that I own certain things for a reason, and I have setup systems to help me be a travelling minimalist… I should stick to it! 🙌 .
 But really, I’m so excited to receive my big warm coat tomorrow!
 Scotland is a chilly (but beautiful!) place. .
 Have you ever underestimated the weather when travelling?✈️

 DUFL is a personal valet service of sorts that stores my clothes (in addition to all the shoes I am still trying to hide from my husband) and sends them to me on demand, when and where I need them.
-They also pick up the clothes I no longer need for the moment, or the ones that are in need of a good wash, eliminating my dry-cleaning bill.
+They pick up the clothes I no longer need and the ones that require a good wash, eliminating my dry-cleaning bill.

-They have about 80% of my wardrobe photographed, hanging in their warehouse, and uploaded into an easy app that I have 24/7 access too.
-It's almost like online shopping, but the best part is I already bought and paid for the clothes eons ago.
-I feel like Alicia Silverstone in ‘Clueless’ when she is going through her digital closet computer program, only with 2018 technology.
+DUFL has 80% of my wardrobe photographed and hanging in a warehouse.
+They uploaded pics into an easy app that I have 24/7 access too.
+It’s like online shopping, but the best part is I already bought and paid for the clothes eons ago.
+I feel like Alicia Silverstone in ‘Clueless’, only with 2018 technology.

 I open the app and tap all the clothes I want/need.
 Let’s say I am traveling from Miami to NYC in December and I need winter gear.
 I will tap on my winter coat, a few scarves, sweaters, jeans, and bootie heels.